pachyderm/docs-content/2.4.x/concepts/pipeline-concepts/datum/cross-union.md

 ---
 # metadata #
 title: Cross & Union Inputs
-description: Learn about the concept of cross and union inputs in Pachyderm.
+description: Learn about the concept of cross and union inputs in {{%productName%}}.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "datums","pipelines", "data-operations"]